Serial number: Military and government use

 The term serial number is also used in military formations as an alternative to the expression service number.
 In air forces, the serial number is used to uniquely identify individual aircraft and is usually painted on both sides of the aircraft fuselage, most often in the tail area, although in some cases the serial is painted on the side of the aircraft's fin/rudder(s).
 Because of this, the serial number is sometimes called a tail number.

 In the UK Royal Air Force (RAF) the individual serial takes the form of two letters followed by three digits, e.g., BT308—the prototype Avro Lancaster, or XS903—an English Electric Lightning F.6 at one time based at RAF Binbrook.
 During the Second World War RAF aircraft that were secret or carrying secret equipment had "/G" (for "Guard") appended to the serial, denoting that the aircraft was to have an armed guard at all times while on the ground, e.g., LZ548/G—the prototype de Havilland Vampire jet fighter, or ML926/G—a de Havilland Mosquito XVI experimentally fitted with H2S radar.
-Prior to this scheme the RAF, and predecessor Royal Flying Corps (RFC), utilised a serial consisting of a letter followed by four figures, e.g., D8096—a Bristol F.2 Fighter currently owned by the Shuttleworth Collection, or K5054—the prototype Supermarine Spitfire.
+Prior to this scheme the RAF, and predecessor Royal Flying Corps (RFC), utilized a serial consisting of a letter followed by four figures, e.g., D8096—a Bristol F.2 Fighter currently owned by the Shuttleworth Collection, or K5054—the prototype Supermarine Spitfire.
 The serial number follows the aircraft throughout its period of service.

 In 2009, the U.S. FDA published draft guidance for the pharmaceutical industry to use serial numbers on prescription drug packages.
 This measure is intended to enhance the traceability of drugs and to help prevent counterfeiting.
+The FDA also required a serial number or lot number to be added to breast implants.

 Serial number arithmetic

 Serial numbers are often used in network protocols.
 However, most sequence numbers in computer protocols are limited to a fixed number of bits, and will wrap around after sufficiently many numbers have been allocated.
 Thus, recently allocated serial numbers may duplicate very old serial numbers, but not other recently allocated serial numbers.
 To avoid ambiguity with these non-unique numbers, "Serial Number Arithmetic", defines special rules for calculations involving these kinds of serial numbers.

-Lollipop sequence number spaces are a more recent and sophisticated sit for dealing with finite-sized sequence numbers in protocols.
+Lollipop sequence number spaces are a more recent and sophisticated scheme for dealing with finite-sized sequence numbers in protocols.